 Load boards are another method that connects shippers directly to truckers.
 These boards make it very convenient to find freight loads by having multiple listings to choose from and most of the shipment details are spelled out.
 A quick Google search will uncover online load boards with free or paid options to choose from.
 The trick is finding good load boards that meet your needs so you’re not wasting time.
-The best load boards for trucking offer free trials, have mobile apps so you can search for loads to haul on the go and send you notifications so you never miss a high-paying load.
+The best load board for trucking will offer free trials, have mobile apps so you can search for loads to haul on the go and send you notifications so you never miss a high-paying load.
 Make sure you receive notifications from the load board for load searches.
 You don’t want to miss any load posts.

 4. Registering as a Government Contractor.

+Adapting a successful strategy for how to get trucking contracts would be a big win.
 More frequently, the government is outsourcing its staffing needs, and transportation is no exception.
 What’s more, it isn’t just the federal government with government trucking contracts to fill.
 State and local governments have transportation needs as well, and you can bet no matter where in the country you are, there is a government agency nearby.
 Being a government contractor requires a few extra steps, including registering to be one.
 Another approach is to partner with a company already hauling under a government contract.
 Call your city or state government for more details.